I often worked with images while preparing a technical article for 2DayGeek.

 Make a note: Make sure you already have “Development Tools” installed on your Linux system as a prerequisite for this.

-For RHEL/CentOS 6/7 systems, use the yum command to install ImageMagick.
+For RHEL/CentOS 6/7 systems, use the yum command to install ImageMagick:

-$ sudo yum install -y ImageMagick ImageMagick-devel
+$ sudo yum install -y ImageMagick ImageMagick-deve

-For RHEL/CentOS 8 and Fedora systems, use the dnf command to install ImageMagick.
+For RHEL/CentOS 8 and Fedora systems, use the dnf command to install ImageMagick:

 $ sudo dnf install -y ImageMagick ImageMagick-devel

-For openSUSE systems, use the zypper command to install ImageMagick.
+For openSUSE systems, use the zypper command to install ImageMagick:

 $ sudo zypper install -y ImageMagick

-Run the following commands to find out the installed version of ImageMagick.
+Run the following commands to find out the installed version of ImageMagick:

 $ identify -version or $ convert -version Version: ImageMagick 6.9.10-23 Q16 x86_64 20190101 https://imagemagick.org Copyright: © 1999-2019 ImageMagick Studio LLC License: https://imagemagick.org/script/license.php Features: Cipher DPC Modules OpenMP Delegates (built-in): bzlib djvu fftw fontconfig freetype jbig jng jpeg lcms lqr ltdl lzma openexr pangocairo png tiff webp wmf x xml zlib